Lineblocs/site/app/docs/quickstarts/call-queues.md

 # Call Queues

-Call queues allow you to receive multiple incoming calls at the same time, as well as provide your callers a smooth experience in case of a long wait time for a call.
+Call queues can allow you to receive multiple calls simultanously.
+A well designed call queue can also provide a smooth experience in case of a long wait time for a call.

-In this guide we will be creating a basic call queue, using the Lineblocs flow editor.
-The call queue will be assigned to all our extensions, and setup with basic options.
+In this guide we will be creating a basic call queue using the Lineblocs flow editor.
+The call queue will be assigned to all our extensions and setup with basic options.

 ## Getting Started